dominem/ntier_arch_py/README.md

 It is an example of a web system with a database, message broker and async workers running on seperate machines (n-tier/multitier client-server architecture).

-__Please, note that the example is for educational purposes and you may need to adjust it appropriately to go live.__
+__Please, note that the example has been created for educational purposes and you may need to adjust it appropriately before going live.__

 ---